July 23, Yondaime Year 5

-“I’m not jinxing the mission, I’m being a realist,” Ushio snorted.
+“I’m not jinxing the mission, I’m being a realist,” Ushiro snorted.
 “You wait.
 I’m right.”

 Nakamura caught Hakone’s eye, and rolled hers dramatically.
 She was, without question, Hakone’s favorite teammate.
 “Come on, kid, let’s go hit the bath.”

-Before Ushio could assert privilege of rank and declare the bath for officers only, Taichou said, “Yes, please go bathe.
+Before Ushiro could assert privilege of rank and declare the bath for officers only, Taichou said, “Yes, please go bathe.
 If I have to sleep indoors with you, I’d rather you stank less.”

 Hakone was on his feet with one of the onsen’s yukata over one arm before Mayumi had half finished protesting that her insects kept her clean.